akalenuk/wordsandbuttons/README.md

 ## Pages

+- [Complex numbers and conformal mapping](https://wordsandbuttons.online/complex_numbers_and_conformal_mapping.html) This explains the geometry of complex numbers.
+Explains conformal transformations, introduces analytic functions, and shows that analytic complex functions are conformal.
+And using the connection between the geometry and the analysis explains it all in just some five minutes.
+<sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

 - [Lagrange polynomial as a gateway drug to basis splines](https://wordsandbuttons.online/lagrange_polynomial_as_a_gateway_drug_to_basis_splines.html) This explains Lagrange interpolation: what is the Lagrange polynomial, why does it run through all the points, what is the basis polynomial, and how come it's a polynomial in the first place.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>